-- 1. Obtain and complete an Application for Admission form and return it to the Registrar's Office.
-Application forms are available in the Registrar's Office, the Admissions Office, extended campus centers, and on the ANC website (www.anc.edu). - 2.
-Request that official transcripts be sent to the Registrar's Office from the high school from which he/she graduated (or present high school equivalency diploma).
+- Obtain and complete an Application for Admission form and return it to the Admissions Office.
+Application forms are available in the Admissions Office, extended campus centers, and on the ANC website (www.anc.edu). - 2.
+Request that official transcripts be sent to the Registrar's Office from the high school from which he/she graduated (or present high school equivalency diploma-GED).
 Transfer students should request that official transcripts from all colleges or other postsecondary institutions previously attended be sent to the Registrar's Office. - 3.
 Take all completed documents to the Registrar's Office for residency determination. - 4.
-Contact an advising specialist for academic advising, and complete a class schedule form.
-(Admissions Office: (870) 838-2948 or admissions@anc.edu) - 5.
-Students on scholarships and grant recipients should contact the Student Financial Aid Office regarding fee deferments.
-(Financial Aid Office: (870) 762-3103) - 6.
+Provide proof of Immunization - 5.
+Provide Placement Test Scores - Contact an advising specialist for academic advising, and complete a class schedule form.
+(Admissions Office: (870) 838-29558) - Students on scholarships and grant recipients should contact the Student Financial Aid Office regarding fee deferments.
+(Financial Aid Office: (870) 762-3103) - 8.
 Contact the Business Office for assessment and payment of fees.
-Registration is completed when all fees have been paid, deferments authorized, and a student ID is issued. - 7.
+Registration is completed when all fees have been paid, deferments authorized, and a student ID is issued. - 9.
 All courses listed in the schedule are subject to change or cancellation.